felipebravom/EmoInt/README.md

 ```

 ## 3. CodaLab
-A valid submission file for Codalab must be a zip compressed file with the following files:
+Submissions files for Codalab must consists of a single zip compressed file with the following files:

- 1.anger-pred.txt
+1. anger-pred.txt
- 2.fear-pred.txt
+2. fear-pred.txt
- 3.joy-pred.txt
+3. joy-pred.txt
- 4.sadness-pred.txt
+4. sadness-pred.txt

-An example of submission file for the development phase can be download here [here](submission_dev.zip).
-These predictions were obtained using the Weka baseline system with the features of the example given in Section 2.2.
+An example of submission file for the development phase can be download here [here](submission-dev.zip).
+These predictions were obtained using the Weka baseline system using the configuration of the example given in Section [2.2](#22-another-example).
-A bash code for building these predictions from scratch is given [here](codalab_dev_baseline.sh).
+A reference bash code for building this submission file from scratch is provided[here](codalab_dev_baseline.sh).